herlesupreeth/CoIMS_Wiki/README.md

 ## Requirements
 - A programmable version of USIM/ISIM with KIC1, KID1 and KIK1, or *a non-programmable USIM/ISIM with ARA-M application but with option to push certficates to ARA-M via OTA*
-- VoLTE/VoWiFi capable phone with Android Pie or above
+- VoLTE/VoWiFi capable phone with Android Oreo (8.0) or above
 - PCSC, serial card reader (SIM card programmer)
 - Java v1.8